• Hopewell Animal Hospital

 Current evidence supports the fact that pet dogs pose a minimal zoonotic risk to their human companions.
 Risk may be slightly higher in people with a compromised immune system from disease or medication, such as:

-• people with AIDS/HIV.
+• people with AIDS/HIV

-• people on chemotherapy or receiving radiation therapy.
+• people on chemotherapy or receiving radiation therapy

-• people who are elderly or have chronic diseases.
+• people who are elderly or have chronic diseases

-• people with congenital immune deficiencies.
+• people with congenital immune deficiencies

-• people who have received organ or bone marrow transplants.
+• people who have received organ or bone marrow transplants

-• pregnant women (the fetal immune system is not fully developed, and the pregnant woman's immune system is altered during pregnancy).
+• people who are pregnant (the fetal immune system is not fully developed, and the pregnant person's immune system is altered during pregnancy)

-It is important to keep in mind that numerous studies prove that the benefits of having a pet far outweigh the risks.
+It is important to keep in mind that numerous studies prove the benefits of having a pet far outweigh the risks.
 Sharing your home with a pet is often just what the doctor ordered.

 What are the most common zoonotic diseases of dogs?